JesseObvious/DiscordProject/ReadMe.md

 			- create posts
 			- read message history
 	- Give bot the role
-	- In the discord.com/developers/
-		- Choose your application, then your bot
-		- tick the slider for message content intent setting

 - **Start the bot with PM2**
 	- run `cd DiscordProject/DiscordBot/BotFiles`